Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 🔥 Trends to watch right now

-• Antique kimono styling — vintage Taisho-era kimono with modern accessories
+• Antique kimono styling — vintage Taisho-era kimono paired with modern sneakers and accessories

-• Kimono at fashion week — obi shapes appearing in global runway collections
+• Kimono at fashion week — obi silhouettes and kimono draping appearing in global runway collections

 8